commercetools/commercetools-sunrise-theme/README.md

   - Copy any JS file in `input/assets/js/` to `output/assets/js/`
   - Copy any file in `input/assets/img/` to `output/assets/img/`
   - Copy any file in `input/assets/font/` to `output/assets/font/`
-  - Copy any Handlebars template in `input/templates/` to `output/templates/` (it flattens any directory)
+  - Copy any Handlebars template and JSON data in `input/templates/` to `output/templates/`
-  - Copy any HTML file in `input/` to `output/` (be careful not to use the same name as a Handlebars template or it will be overwritten)
+  - Copy any YAML file in `locales/` to `output/locales`

-`grunt coffee`
-  - Compile and concatenate any Coffeescript file inside `input/assets/js/` into `output/assets/js/coffee.js`

 `grunt sass`
   - Processes `input/assets/css/main.scss` into `output/assets/css/main.min.css`